Greg Saunders: Return

 In Superman's Pal Jimmy Olsen Greg Saunders appears, alive, as the sheriff of Warpath, a town on the Mexican border formerly known for supervillain activity.
-Olsen's narration notes that Saunders has been dead and came back to life, but does not go into detail.
-Olsen also notes that Saunders appears younger, though he clearly retains all of his past experience.
+Olsen's narration notes that Saunders has been dead and came back to life but does not go into detail.
+Olsen also notes that Saunders appears younger, though he retains his past experiences.
 Saunders and a mysterious version of the hero known as the Guardian beat back a villainous invasion from Mexico.

 The New 52

 In 2011, "The New 52" rebooted the DC Universe.
 Vigilante was renamed to Greg Sanders and operated in Opal City during the mid-20th Century.
 Shade contacted him to help rescue his great-grandson Darnell Caldecotte from Nazi spies.
-Once that was done, Shade upheld his deal with Vigilante by giving him the intel on the local gangs and they parted ways.
+Afterward, Shade upheld his deal with Vigilante by giving him the intel on the local gangs and they parted ways.

-The New Golden Age

-In the pages of "The New Golden Age", Vigilante was among the Seven Soldiers of Victory who got back together when summoned by the Jill Carlyle version of the Crimson Avenger.

 Powers and abilities

-The Vigilante is a superb hand-to-hand combatant and martial artist, proving that he can fight not just one but many opponents combined, a brilliant marksman with his revolver which also allows him to disarm his enemies, and a master of the lariat using the lasso he manages to capture criminals and fleeing enemies.
-Despite having no horse, he is an infallible rider, in fact he drives his agile motorcycle.
-In one episode he reveals that Vigilante is an expert in aviation, in fact he is capable of flying a plane.
+The Vigilante is a superb hand-to-hand combatant and martial artist, a brilliant marksman, and a master of the lariat.
+He typically avoids using deadly force, preferring using his revolver to disarm his enemies and his lasso to bind foes.
+Despite lacking a horse, he possesses a trusty steed in the form of a motorcycle; he has also been occasionally known to pilot aircraft.

 Enemies

-Vigilante had his own rogues gallery:
+Vigilante had his own rogue's gallery: